async-aws/aws/docs/compare.md

 | [![AWS PHP SDK input doc](/assets/image/compare/aws-input.png)](/assets/image/compare/aws-input.png)    | [![async-aws input doc](/assets/image/compare/aa-input.png)](/assets/image/compare/aa-input.png)
 | [![AWS PHP SDK result doc](/assets/image/compare/aws-result.png)](/assets/image/compare/aws-result.png) | [![async-aws result doc](/assets/image/compare/aa-result.png)](/assets/image/compare/aa-result.png)

-## Dependencies size
+## Package size

 By providing isolated package for each service, AsyncAws is ultra thin.
-For instance `aws-async/s3` + `aws-async/core` weighs **0.6Mib**, while official AWS PHP SDK uses **22MiB** regardless of the number of services you use.
+For instance `aws-async/s3` + `aws-async/core` weighs **0.6Mib**, while official AWS PHP SDK weighs **22MiB** regardless of the number of API services you use.

+This have an increased importance if you are using Docker or if you deploy your applications on AWS Lambda.

-## Mock and Proxy
+## Mock and testing

-Because AsyncAws uses real classes, it is easy to Mock them in PHPUnit tests.
+Because AsyncAws uses real classes, it is easy to mock them in PHPUnit tests.
 The official AWS PHP SDK uses the magic `__call` methods which increase complexity and reduce the developer experience.